Truths Regarding Fixing Your Credit - Exposing Credit Repair Myths

 Credit Repair Techniques That Will Not Fix Your Credit Reports

 Have you ever watched that TV show "Myth Busters" where they prove or disprove commonly accepted trends of thought.
-Well, we here at Credit Info Center are here to disprove some commonly accepted credit repair practices that are suppose to fix your credit reports and increase your credit score - or not.
+Credit Info Center is here to disprove some commonly accepted credit repair practices that are suppose to fix your credit reports and increase your credit score - or not.

 Fixing your credit and increasing your credit score takes patience and a clear understanding of the strategies that really make a difference.
 One goes along with the other, fix all the dings on your credit report and your credit score will go up.
 It's like peas and carrots, tea and honey, bread and butter, you can't have one without the other.
 Having said that, you need to understand what financial moves will help and what ones won't when you are laying out your credit repair plans.

 Sorry to disappoint, but, there is no quick fix when it comes to fixing your credit despite what you hear from some of those fly-by-night credit repair companies.
 The key to increasing your credit score is a good payment history along with some time and a healthy mix of credit types.
 Here are some bogus beliefs that WILL NOT help you build better credit.

 Closing All Old Accounts Will Boost Credit Score

 Closing old accounts typically won't help your score and could well possibly hurt it.
 Closing old accounts will shorten your credit history and leave you with a smaller amount of available credit.
 The length of credit history shows how seasoned a borrower you are, so the more positive experience you have, the better.
 Having more available credit helps to keep your utilization rate low.
 The utilization rate is how much available credit a borrower uses; the lower the percentage, the better.

 866.785.9884 Call for a FREE credit repair consultation & FICO® score from Lexington Law

 Opening Credit Card Accounts Will Increase My Score